DorkOrc/DorkLib/README.md

   <details>
   <summary><h3>Flatten Text Component - <code>do:text/flatten</code></h3></summary>

   Flattens the text component into a single string.
+The text component will be resolved and anything other than "text" components will be ignored.
   > `(input: str|compound|list) -> str`
   - `storage do:io input` is a text component.
   </details>